-What is needed is a simple method for integrating existing (often legacy) applications with new applications that are being created.
-Fulfilling this need is the challenge that HPE Shadowbase Streams for application integration solves.
-Shadowbase Streams, a member of the Shadowbase software solutions suite, provides the mechanism to expose events and data generated by a source application to a target application without software modification to either, enabling the provision of powerful new functionality for the enterprise.
+HPE Shadowbase Streams for application integration provides a solution for integrating existing (often legacy) applications with new applications that are being created.
+Shadowbase Streams provides the mechanism to expose events and data generated by a source application to a target application without software modification to either, enabling the provision of powerful new functionality for the enterprise.

 Of all the various technologies that could be used to deliver real-time application integration, data replication is by far the most flexible, least disruptive to existing applications, and easiest to implement.
 Shadowbase Streams uses change data capture (CDC) technology to stream data generated by one application to other applications, enabling low-latency, real-time data distribution between heterogeneous systems and applications.
 Applications that once were isolated can now interoperate in an event-driven fashion in real-time.
 Critical data generated by one application is distributed and acted upon immediately by other applications.